Soko77788/my-blog-hw4/README.md

 ![form screenshot](assets/images/form.png)

 On the blog posts page (page#2) you can use the BACK button to go back and submit more blog posts and on both pages you can use the light/dark theme button to switch between light and dark mode.
-You

 ![back button](assets/images/gobackbutton.png)

+You can also view important information being stored in your local Storage if you right click ---> inspect and read the console and application tabs.
+Light/Dark theme aswell as form submissions will be stored in there.

 ![local storage screen](assets/images/localStorage.png)